zhengshou/AutoLoc/README.md

 If you are willing to extract features by yourself, note that for experiments on AN v1.2, please refer to https://github.com/wanglimin/UntrimmedNet/issues/16 to find UntrimmedNet pre-trained model on train set.
 Models released here http://mmlab.siat.ac.cn/untrimmednet_model/ were trained on train+val set.

-Alternatively, we release our extracted features publicly.
+Alternatively, we release our extracted features for public downloading.

 TH'14: [Baidu cloud](); AN v1.2: [Baidu cloud]()